homer6/jetstream/README.md

 ## Running with docker
 ```
-# logz.io
+# loggly
-# the topic that jetstream is watching's logs will go to logz.io from JETSTREAM_TOPIC(my_logs)
+# the topic that jetstream is watching's logs will go to loggly from JETSTREAM_TOPIC(my_logs)
 # jestream uses logport to ship it's own logs
 # jetstream's logs will go to LOGPORT_TOPIC(my_logs_logger)
 # jetstream's logs cannot go to the topic it is consumer (ie. the two values above cannot be the same or it'll create a feedback loop)